mohammadkaifkhan/Bharat_Intern/README.md

 Evaluation: Evaluate the trained model's accuracy on the test dataset to measure its performance.

 Prerequisites
-Before running the code, make sure you have the following dependencies installed:
+Before running the code, the following dependencies were installed:

 Python (>= 3.6)
 TensorFlow (>= 2.0)